RicT1969/credit-risk-classification/README.md

 <h2>How do we test the accuracy of the model?</h2>

-<p>We apply the trained model to the test set of data and compare the predicted results against the actual instances of good loana and defaults.</p>
+<p>We apply the trained model to the test set of data and compare the predicted results against the actual instances of good loans and defaults.</p>

 <h2>Results and accuracy</h2>